Schinzel/wise-crowd-data-generator/doc/project_description/wise_crowd_application.md

 # Main steps

 ## Part 1: Segmentation Strategy
-The customers can be segmented on for example age, nationality or more.
+The retail investors can be segmented on for example age, nationality or more.
 Each segment is sent to the Analysis Pipeline.

 ## Part 2: Analysis Pipeline
-1. Qualify the customers.
+1. Qualify the retail investors.
 Ensure they meet minimum requirements.
-2. Rank the qualified customers.
+2. Rank the qualified retail investors.
-3. Find the top-ranked customers.
-Select top X% of ranked customers.
+3. Find the top-ranked retail investors.
+Select top X% of ranked retail investors.
-4. Find asset classes the top-ranked customers hold.
+4. Find asset classes the top-ranked retail investors hold.
 5. Find the assets in each asset class.